 Because potassium is involved in thousands of cellular functions day in and day out, it’s crucial for nerve impulses and electrical signaling that brain functions rely on.
-Deficiency in potassium can cause fatigue, poor concentration, trouble learning and remembering, and mood changes.
+A potassium deficiency can cause fatigue, poor concentration, trouble learning and remembering and mood changes.

 In fact, one of the biggest signs of low potassium is “brain fog,” or the inability to focus and keep a clear-headed, upbeat mood.